Heat (Heat Wave)

 If you are at risk from extreme heat:

-If your home does not have air conditioning, choose other places you
+- If your home does not have air conditioning,

 go to get relief from the heat during the warmest part of the day.